andyzhangx/demo/linux/azurefile/mount-with-oauth-token.md

 - **Kubelet identity** — bound to the node's subscription/tenant
 - **Workload identity** — requires SA token exchange within the same tenant trust boundary

-These users need to bring their own MI token, obtained from a managed identity in a different tenant.
+These users need to bring their own OAuth token, obtained from a managed identity in a different tenant.

 ## Design